Kingxukai/linux/Documentation/arch/arm/omap/dss.rst

 - SDI output
 - TV output
 - All pieces can be compiled as a module or inside kernel
-- Use DISPC to update any of the outputs
+- Use DISPC to update any of the woke outputs
 - Use CPU to update RFBI or DSI output
 - OMAP DISPC planes
 - RGB16, RGB24 packed, RGB24 unpacked